NH89/fluida_v4/README.temp.md

 The notes below are rough working notes, and will change with development.

 ### Dependencies
-VTK is used for .vtp file output for visualization in Parraview.
+VTK is used for .vtp file output for visualization in Paraview.
 NB vtk-dev is broken in Ubuntu 18.04 LTS.
 You may need to build VTK from source.
 This code has been developed with VTK-9.0.1 .